 Giant lizards, including crocodilian-like creatures straight out of the Cretaceous period, used to call what is now Sunland Park, New Mexico home some 80 million to 100 million years ago and they left behind acres and acres of fossilized dinosaur tracks around Mount Cristo Rey.

-Tours start at 1 p.m. and usually last several hours.
-Check out the details below and schedule a tour online HERE.
+Tours are $15.
+Start times vary depending on the time of the year, and usually last several hours.
+You can find more details and schedule a tour online HERE.

 4 Things about Dinosaurs You Didn't Learn in High School